The Festival Town on the Edge of the Lake District

 We are keen to keep the walk fees as low as possible that have remained at £2/3, with no charge for children, since 2013 so everyone can enjoy the benefits of walking and the environment.
 Ulverston Town Council helps to keep the fees low with annual financial support for this popular local festival.
 Previous sponsors have been The Townlands Trust, Cumbria County Council Neighbourhood Forum, Keswick to Barrow Walk Charity and the Mary Portas Fund.

-Walks programmes available in South Lakes and Furness outlets, libraries etc from the beginning of the year.
+Walks programmes available in South Lakes and Furness outlets, libraries etc from February 2019.

 Ulverston and the South Lakes